History of Delhi: Defeat of the Lodi sultans

-Early Modern period (16th-18th centuries CE)
+Mughal Rule

 The early modern period in Indian history is marked with the rise of the Mughal Empire between the 16th and 18th centuries.
 After the fall of the Delhi Sultanate, the Mughals ruled from Agra, Sikri and Lahore, but the city once became the capital in 1648 during the rule of Shah Jahan, and remained the capital until the fall of the empire.
 During this time, Delhi became a center for culture, and poets such as Ghalib, Dard, Dagh and Zauq lived in the city and sought patronage of the emperor.
 The Mughals also built several monuments in the city including Humayun's Tomb, Red Fort, and Jama Masjid.

 Babur and Humayun (1526–1556)

-The first Mughal Emperors Babur (1526-1530) and Humayun (1530-1540, restored 1556-57) ruled from Agra, unlike the preceding Delhi Sultans.
+The first Mughal Emperors Babur (1526–1530) and Humayun (1530–1540, restored 1556–57) ruled from Agra, unlike the preceding Delhi Sultans.

 In the mid-16th century there was an interruption in the Mughal rule of India as Sher Shah Suri defeated Humayun and forced him to flee to Persia.
 Sher Shah Suri built the sixth city of Delhi, as well as the old fort known as Purana Qila, even though this city was settled since the ancient era.
 After Sher Shah Suri's death in 1545, his son Islam Shah took the reins of north India from Delhi.
 Islam Shah ruled from Delhi.
 Then Humayun was briefly restored; but meanwhile in 1553 the Hindu Hemu became the Prime Minister and Chief of Army of Adil Shah.

 Hemu fought and won 22 battles in all against rebels and (twice) against the Mughal Akbar's army in Agra and Delhi, without losing any.
 After defeating Akbar's army on 7 October 1556 at Tughlaqabad fort area in Battle of Delhi, Hemu acceded to Delhi throne and established Hindu Raj in North India for a brief period, taking the title 'Vikramaditya' at his coronation in Purana Quila, Delhi.
 Hemu was defeated at the second battle of Panipat by Mughal forces led by Akbar's regent Bairam Khan, thus reinstating Mughal rule in the region.

 Akbar to Aurangzeb (1556–1707)

-The third and greatest Mughal emperor, Akbar (1556-1605), continued to rule from Agra, resulting in a decline in the fortunes of Delhi.
+The third and greatest Mughal emperor, Akbar (1556–1605), continued to rule from Agra, resulting in a decline in the fortunes of Delhi.

 In the mid-17th century, the Mughal Emperor Shah Jahan (1628–1658) built the city that sometimes bears his name Shahjahanabad, the seventh city of Delhi that is now commonly known as the old city or old Delhi.
 This city contains a number of significant architectural features, including the Red Fort (Lal Qila) and the Jama Masjid.
 The city served as the capital of the later Mughal Empire from 1638 onward, when Shah Jahan transferred the capital back from Agra.

 Aurangzeb (1658–1707) crowned himself as emperor in Delhi in 1658 at the Shalimar garden ('Aizzabad-Bagh) with a second coronation in 1659.

 After 1680, the Mughal Empire's influence declined rapidly as the Hindu Maratha Empire rose to prominence.